 On Saturday and Sunday at 7.30pm each evening (purposefully just after dinner time so your not chasing the lights on an empty stomach), our aurora chasing tours begin.
 We will come and collect you from your cottage and go out chasing the lights for 4-5 hours or more (depends how good the show is) each night.
 When we get back to the cottage, you can put some wood in the fireplace and carry on watching the northern lights stood on the frozen lake into the early hours at your own leisure, with a beer or a glass of wine in your hand.

-On the Monday morning we’ll collect you at 11.30am and take you to the airport in order for you to catch the early afternoon flight(s) out.
+On the Monday morning we’ll collect you at 10am and take you to the airport in order for you to catch the early afternoon flight(s) out.
 The check-out time for our cottages is midday.
-So if you decide to book the evening flights I’m afraid it is not possible to stay in the cottages all day as they must be prepared for week guests arriving on the Friday night.
+So if you decide to book the evening flights I’m afraid it is not possible to stay in the cottages all day as they must be prepared for week guests arriving on Monday afternoon.
 For all the details on how to get here, please see getting here.

 If you want to do some winter activities in the day time, we do offer some, which you can add-on to your holiday.
 Click here for more details.